 For the elderly who are finding that the stairs are becoming too much or disabled people who are struggling to move around their homes independently, through floor lifts have become an affordable and alternative option to the stairlift.

-Considering a bespoke curved stairlift is priced between £5,000 and £12,000 depending on the complexity of the staircase then the cost for a ‘real’ through floor lift is not much more.
-The cost of a home lift also becomes even more appealing compared to the potential outlay for moving house or for an elderly person to be put into care.
+A bespoke curved stairlift is typically priced between £5,000 and £12,000 depending on the complexity of the staircase.
+In reality then, the starting cost for a ‘real’ through floor lift doesn’t come out significantly higher.
+The cost of a home lift also becomes even more appealing compared to the potential outlay for moving house or for an elderly person to be placed in care.
 According to Valuing Care, it costs around £29,276 per year or £576 per week for the average weekly residential fees covering accommodation, food and basic care (not nursing).

-The size and dimensions of the home lift could also have an influence on cost as our Duo and Vista has a footprint of just 0.62 m2 floor area, while the Trio is larger and is 1040mm wide and 1080mm deep to accommodate a standard wheelchair.
+The size and dimensions of the home lift could also have an influence on cost as our Duo and Vista has a footprint of just 0.55 m2 floor area, while the Trio is larger and is 1046mm wide and 1278mm deep to accommodate a standard wheelchair.
 Domestic lift costs can also depend on whether the through floor lift is powered by hydraulics or is a vacuum lift, counter-weighted chain drive lift or a winding drum lift.

 None of Stiltz’s home lifts use hydraulics or require load bearing walls and use a totally unique roped drum braked gear motor drive system.
 Its unique dual rail system creates a self-supporting structure with the weight of it and the lift carried in compression via the rails into the floor of the home.
 No extra external mechanisms are required.